marcusklaas/backbonzo/readme.md

 * `$ cargo build --release`
 * `$ sudo cp target/release/backbonzo /usr/local/bin/backbonzo`

+Note: backbonzo relies on [the comm crate](http://www.github.com/mahkoh/comm).
+Since this crate is not rust 1.0-beta compatible, neither is backbonzo.
+This will hopefully change before rust 1.0 final.

 usage
 -----
 There are three modes of operation: init, backup and restore.
 The init operation creates a hidden file in the source directory containing meta data.
 This file keeps track of the state of your backup.
 TBC